There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 So we kept offering high-end services that allow us to focus on standards and best practices, iterations, QA process and customer satisfaction.
 Because quality costs money.

-One of my good WordPress friends even told me that my blogging often sounds like a rant and conveys that we work with terrible clients and deal with uneducated people.
+One of my good WordPress friends even told me that my thought leadership publishing often sounds like a rant and conveys that we work with terrible clients and deal with uneducated people.
 That’s actually not the case – we work with a small number of clients who had a hard time finding a capable team of experts, and are fully aware that quality costs money.
-We can’t deal with everyone else nowadays since educating common customers is getting harder and harder.
+We can’t deal with everyone else nowadays since market education is getting harder and harder.

 Some of my other peers linked their latest articles for a quick review this week – most of them implied that WordPress is kinda okay for MVPs since “the client wanted something quick that kind of works”, or “the $59 ThemeForest theme is where the market needs it to be”.